valzav/bitshares_acceptance_tests/README.md

   $ export BTS_BUILD=/home/user/bitshares/bitshares_toolkit

 ## Usage

 Bootstrap the test net:

   $ ruby testnet.rb -- create

-After a couple of minutes the test net would ready and you can run tests (features) via 'cucumber' command:
+After a couple of minutes the test net would be ready and you can run tests (features) via 'cucumber' command:

   $ cucumber

-Or you can specify a feature to run:
+Or specifying a feature to run:

   $ cucumber features/market.feature

 Or tag:

   $ cucumber -t @current

 ### Note